flancia-coop/doc.anagora.org/fellowship-of-the-link.md

     - The future digital anthropoligsts what will they find?
 - Aram
     - Archiving should be something anyone can do and have on their own site
-    - Just like [POSSE](https://indieweb.org/POSSE) there should also be link once and archive yourselv
+    - Just like [POSSE](https://indieweb.org/POSSE) there should also be link once and archive yourself
     - These systems should be able to talk to each other and share and replicate their resources
 - Jerry
     - How does this survive though?
 My hard drives don't survive me